-In fact, our recent survey found that 79% of consumers admit they wouldn’t purchase from a brand again after a bad post-purchase experience.
+In fact, our 2023 survey found that 79% of consumers admit they wouldn’t purchase from a brand again after a negative post-purchase experience.
 That’s a significant amount of customers.

 An ‘allocation’ is a statement of requirements.
 It’s the request to move a parcel – or multiple parcels – from one location to another.
 And, of course, allocations need to be matched with the most suitable carrier.

 Simple, right?
 But carrier management teams need to know how to make it smart.
-That’s where delivery experience technology comes in.
-Algorithms assess the geographies, time requirements, the weight of parcels – in addition to other factors – to determine a shortlist of ideal carriers.
-Then, to choose which is best for that particular allocation, the ‘smart’ tech pinpoints the carrier that is most cost efficient.
+That’s where last mile delivery software comes in.
+Algorithms assess the geographies, time requirements, weight of parcels and other factors, to determine a shortlist of ideal carriers.
+Then, to choose which is best for that particular delivery allocation, the ‘smart’ tech pinpoints the most cost-efficient carrier.

 It’s as simple as ABC:

-- A – Availability.
-Which carriers can actually commit to delivering against promise?
+• A – Availability.
+Which carriers can commit to delivering against promise?

-- B – Blocking logic.
-Are there any rules in place that need to be taken into account?
-For example, ‘don’t deliver via Carrier X on weekends’ or ‘give all next day traffic to Carrier Y’.
+• B – Blocking logic.
+Are there rules in place that need to be taken into account?
+For example, “don’t deliver via Carrier X on weekends” or “give all next-day traffic to Carrier Y”.

 Smart about shipping surcharges

-Keeping on the theme of smart allocations, a rules engine like the ‘ABC’ model above lets retailers be smarter about surcharges too.
-This is something many are paying close attention to at the moment.
+Staying with the theme of smart allocations, a rules engine like the ABC model lets retailers be smarter about surcharges too.
+This is something many retailers are paying close attention to.

-For example, if you have a delivery heading to the Outer Hebrides, there will very likely be a surcharge associated with the ‘highlands and islands’ destination.
-But, by adopting smart allocations, you can give the carrier the traffic that suits them the best, avoid highly priced surcharges, and balance the interests of the retailer and the consumer.
+For example, if you have a delivery heading to the Outer Hebrides, there will likely be a surcharge associated with the Highlands and Islands destination.
+Adopting smart allocations, you can give the carrier the traffic that suits them best, avoid highly priced surcharges, and balance the interests of the retailer and the consumer.

 “The ultimate aim of our platform is to find you the most cost efficient carrier service that can do that job.
 That’s smart allocation.
 The mission objective is to find the right carrier service at the lowest price.”

-Equally, you can load balance to ensure that you don’t go above the agreed number of trailers (and therefore you avoid those pesky additional charges).
-You can then keep a close eye on commercial outcomes and adapt the smart allocations accordingly.
+Equally, you can load balance to ensure you don’t go above the agreed number of trailers, and avoid those pesky additional charges.
+Keep a close eye on commercial outcomes and adapt the smart allocations accordingly.

 Retailers should also look at additional charges.
-Fuel is not cheap, nor are driver wages – and drivers themselves are quite scarce too.
-When it comes to the final mile, always ask whether there’s any space in that vehicle.
-Can more be done to optimise the carriage costs?
+Fuel isn’t cheap, nor are driver wages – and drivers themselves are scarce too.
+When it comes to the last mile, always ask whether there’s any space in that vehicle.
+Can more be done to optimise carriage costs?

 No more failed delivery attempts

 Communication is king when it comes to successful delivery attempts.
-By letting customers know exactly when the parcel will be delivered, it gives them the opportunity to advise that they won’t be in to receive it, alongside providing the opportunity for the parcel to be redirected to a more convenient location.
+By letting customers know exactly when the parcel will be delivered, it gives them the opportunity to advise if they won’t be in to receive it so the parcel can be redirected to a more convenient location.

-There’s also ‘stop cost’ to take into consideration, as this drives up the cost of carriage significantly.
+There’s also “stop cost” to take into consideration, as this drives up the cost of carriage significantly.
 How many times does a delivery van stop and start as it’s going down the street?
-Does it double back along its route?
-If this can be optimised, then you not only keep the customer happy, but you also keep costs down.
+Does it double-back along its route?
+If this can be optimised, then you not only keep the customer happy, you also keep costs down.
 It’s the delivery sweet spot.

-In fact, when a carrier is quoting for your business, they’ll need to show ‘second delivery attempt’ trends.
-It’s a key metric that can also be reflected in the cost of carriage.
-So, aiming for first time delivery success is, naturally, everyone’s aim.
+When a carrier is quoting for your business, they’ll need to show “second delivery attempt” trends.
+It’s a key metric that can also be reflected in the parcel delivery cost.
+So, aiming for first-time delivery success is, naturally, everyone’s goal.

 Many debate whether to use a Carrier Management System (CMS), but it’s an essential weapon in your arsenal.
 When it comes to business relations, honesty is the best policy.
 You need data to be as real-time as possible if you’re making truly data-driven decisions.